 A member of the treating team, a social worker or both will discuss this with you.
 They may also discuss it with your next of kin.

-The long stay fee is 87.5% of a single aged pension.
-Fee increases occur in line with pension increases.
-Fees are the same for self-funded retirees.
+The long-stay fee is 87.5% of a single aged pension and the maximum daily rate of rental assistance.
+This is the same for self-funded retirees.

 If you need to know more about our long stay charges ask your nurse, social worker or ward clerk.